 We conducted two design interventions through interdisciplinary workshops.
 The first workshop had 23 participants: twelve design students, two chemistry students, eight researchers from material sciences and one design researcher.
 The main aims of the workshop were to familiarise the scientists with the designers’ mindset, and vice versa, and to observe how designers embrace synthetic biology without previous knowledge.
 The secondary aim was to gain understanding of what kind of collaborative activities would make sense in this research context.

 The workshop consisted of short presentations and individual and team assignments, including a hands-on experiment with modelling clay.
-Participants were asked: How do these molecules work, and how does this behaviour happen?
-What future applications of this materials could they envision, e.g. adhesives, fibers?
-The participants listed potential applications for the material, based on the properties of the materials that they tested.
+Participants were asked How these molecules work and how does this behaviour happen?
+What future applications of these materials could they envision, e.g. adhesives, fibers?
+The participants listed potential applications for the material based on the properties of the materials that they tested.
 They also played with different scales (nano-micro-human scale) and created conceptual design ideas for possible future application areas.

-‘It has been really interesting to hear/talk to people doing something completely different’.
+It has been really interesting to hear/talk to people doing something completely different.

-‘I got to know a new material, some of its properties.
-It also inspires me a lot and brings back my creativity.’
+I got to know a new material, some of its properties.
+It also inspires me a lot and brings back my creativity.

 This workshop consisted of presentations, discussions and practical work with microbial cellulose, which was selected as an exemplary material for this workshop.
 The participants familiarized themselves with the microbial cellulose through a hands-on bodily experience of touching and feeling – at first blindfolded.
-Through this enhanced physical experience of the material the team was made aware of its properties and this made a strong impression on them regardless of discipline: ‘It had the same texture as the human body, skin or flesh’, said one of the designers.
+Through this enhanced physical experience of the material the team was made aware of its properties, and this made a strong impression on them regardless of discipline: It had the same texture as the human body, skin or flesh’, said one of the designers.
 ‘I had a strong feeling of leather, like touching a horse’, said one of the scientists.
 ‘It was disgusting, I had a very strong association of the material being alive’, said another designer.
 The material being alive and active raised intense discussion on research ethics, artificial food, mimicking flesh and taking care of the material.
-One of the designers said: ‘I felt that I have to take care of it and warm it’.
+One of the designers said: ‘I felt that I have to take care of it and warm it.

 Philosophical discussions about research ethics continued.
 Is the material alive?
 If the material is alive, does it have a will?
 Does it have agency?
 Are we allowed to study this material?
 There were no clear answers, but the opportunity to discuss these topics in an interdisciplinary team was eye-opening.
 Discussions between people from different disciplines, learning about bio-art and bacterial cellulose, and art + science interaction were mentioned as the most interesting experiences.
-One of the scientists said, ‘The most interesting and probably most valuable [thing] was the glimpse into a completely different perspective of materials and science in general.’
+One of the scientists said, The most interesting and probably most valuable [thing] was the glimpse into a completely different perspective of materials and science in general.

-As the strong tactile experiences created emotional associations of the material being alive and lead to discussions on research ethics, if the material is alive and has a sort of “will of its own”, then what are we allowed to do with it?
+As the strong tactile experiences created emotional associations of the material being alive and lead to discussions on research ethics, if the material is alive and has a sort of “will of its own, ” what are we allowed to do with it?
 Can we modify it?
 Do we have a right to design it?
 These associations take the designer closer to genetic engineering.
 The question of material agency in these experimentations pointed towards future research paths to follow.
 What are the ethical issues regarding synthetic biology, and how should designers and scientists deal with them?

-Through combining design-specific and scientific knowledge, it will be possible to create new materials that include not only technical attributes, but also strongly aesthetic and sensorial material qualities.
+By combining design-specific and scientific knowledge, it will be possible to create new materials that include not only technical attributes, but also strongly aesthetic and sensorial material qualities.
 These first workshops were mainly a starting point for a series of shared actions to come.
 As one of the scientists noted:

-‘Research is a process that takes a lot of time and the possible uses of the new materials in “real” life can take many years’.
+Research is a process that takes a lot of time and the possible uses of the new materials in “real” life can take many years.
 Therefore the experimental collaboration continues.